20th – 23rd May 2021

 Saturday 22nd May

-Having seen the outside of the Royal Palace the day before, will have a day trip to the delightful Summer Palace at Drottningholm, travelling there and back by boat.
-We will explore the richly appointed palace interiors and elegantly laid-out grounds, making a beeline for the enchanting Chinese Pavillion.
+Having already seen the outside of the Royal Palace the day before, will have a day trip to the delightful Summer Palace at Drottningholm, travelling there and back by boat.
+Once there we can explore the richly appointed palace interiors and elegantly laid-out grounds, making a beeline for the enchanting Chinese Pavillion.
 Originally a birthday present for Queen Louisa Ulrike in 1753, the structure wasn’t meant to last, but was rebuilt very soon to become a highpoint of rococo chinoiserie.
-We will also have a tour of the Court Theatre, which was put to sleep after Gustav III’s untimely death in 1792, only to be reawakened, perfectly preserved with its working 18th century scenery in the 1920s.
+We will also have a tour of the Court Theatre, which was put to sleep after Gustav III’s untimely death in 1792, only to be reawakened, perfectly preserved with its working 18thcentury scenery in the 1920s.

 Sunday 23rd May

-By now we will know the importance of travelling by sea for the people of Stockholm – and Sweden as a whole – and this will be driven home by visiting one of the city’s most fascinating sites, The Vasamuseum.
+By now we will know the importance of travelling by sea for the people of Stockholm – and Sweden as a whole – and this will be driven home by visiting one of the city’s most remarkable sites, The Vasamuseum.
 If you think the Mary Rose is impressive, wait until you see the Vasa!
-Although she travelled less than a mile before sinking on her maiden voyage in 1628, her location was lost until 1956.
-When she was finally salvaged and brought ashore, the Swedes built a museum around her.
+Although it travelled less than a mile before sinking on its maiden voyage in 1628, its location was lost until 1956.
+When it was finally salvaged and brought ashore, the Swedes built a museum around it.
 The level of preservation is impressive, and the size and scale of this ship is astonishing, perhaps the clearest demonstration we will see of the wealth and power of a people who are now sometimes unjustly seen as a backwater of world culture.

-We will stay at The First Hotel Reisen, a beautifully renovated 17th century townhouse on the waterfront of the Old Town.
+We will stay at The Radisson Collection Strand Hotel on the beautiful Nybroviken Waterfront.
+The hotel was designed in 1912 for the Olympic Games and has a great bar overlooking the harbour.
 It has a perfect location, within easy reach of all the main sites, restaurants, cafes and also the boat stops.
-All our rooms have a sea view.
+All our rooms are premium and have a sea view.

 We do not book the flights thus allowing you to travel to suit your budget, use airmiles, travel between different airports or on different dates.
 We recommend buying the following flights with British airways:

 There will be a private coach for the airport transfer to meet the recommended flights.
-We will mostly walk but will also catch public boats, buses, and taxis.
+We will mostly walk but will also catch public boats.

 There is quite a bit of walking on this trip, as well as uneven terrain.
 There is also stepping on and off boats.
 As is the case for all our courses, there is a lot of standing while we discuss the works we are looking at.

-The fees are £1700 which includes accommodation and breakfast, all lunches, transfers for the recommended flight, transport when connected with teaching, entrance fees, ballet and supper at the theatre, tuition, reading lists and local advice.
+The fees are £1620 which includes accommodation and breakfast, all lunches, transfers for the recommended flight, transport when connected with teaching, entrance fees, tuition, reading lists and local advice.
 The single occupancy room supplement is £120 (double room for single use).
 Please state on the form if you would be happy to share.
 Not included are the flights, all other suppers and travel insurance.
 The group will not exceed 10 people.

 The application form should be returned with a deposit of £600.00.
 Please note all new deposits paid after 24th March 2020 will be refunded if the current travel disruption continues due to Covid-19.
 Please call 01379 871800 or email firstname.lastname@example.org if you have any queries.